 The rear of the flattener unscrews, eventually (it has long threads), and inside the part that comes off is a place to install a 2" mounted filter.
 That works out great for my Baader Neodymium Moon and Skyglow filter, without which I could not operate at all.
 I have bortle 7-8 normally, and then the high school field across the street turns on 72 (36 of them pointing at my backyard) huge lamps for the football game every Friday night.

 Attached to the LX600 solidly, big end up, the scope was ready to go.
 All I had to do was focus it so I could solve an image to sync the mount with the heavens above.
 The EAF auto focuser has 100000 steps maximum in firmware.
-The focuser was all of the way in and the focal plane was at some totally unknown distance out from there.
-I was stepping out at 25 step intervals, then 100, then 1000.
 8360 steps later and I had focus.
 8360 steps equates to about 27.5 mm of draw tube travel.

 This is my first experience with a real refractor.
 The stars are round at any state of focus.
-I zoomed all of the way in the application and focused on the dimmest stars to make sure I was in focus.
-The dimmer stars are pinpoints and the brighter ones were just slightly larger points of light.
+I zoomed all of the way in the application and focused on the dimmest stars to make sure I had it.
+The dimmer stars were pinpoints and the brighter ones were just slightly larger points of light.
 Amazing.
 It is much easier than focusing a 12" LX600.
-Seeing doesn't affect it nearly as much, or maybe it just can't be seen.
-Arcseconds per pixel may have a lot to do with it.
 With the little scope I get 2.92 arcseconds per pixel, whereas with the big scope I get 0.46 arcseconds per pixel.